Tripp Tracy: Playing career

-Tracy was a goalie for Harvard University for four years.
-In his first two seasons, he shared goaltending minutes with classmate Aaron Israel; he became the lone starter in 1994, his junior year, when Israel left to join the Philadelphia Flyers' farm system.
+Tracy played junior hockey for the Detroit Compuware Ambassadors of the NAHL for two years and was then a goalie for Harvard University for four years.
+In his first two seasons at Harvard, he shared goaltending minutes with classmate Aaron Israel; he became the lone starter in 1994, his junior year, when Israel left to join the Philadelphia Flyers' farm system.

 Tracy was drafted in the 9th round (218th overall) by the Flyers in the 1993 NHL Entry Draft.
-After he graduated from Harvard in 1996, he signed a free agent contract with the Hartford Whalers; he played two seasons in the franchise’s farm system, in the ECHL and AHL.
+After he graduated from Harvard in 1996, he signed a free agent contract with the Hartford Whalers (who soon after became the Carolina Hurricanes); he played two seasons in the franchise’s farm system, in the ECHL and AHL.

+Career stats

 Broadcast career

-After retiring from playing hockey in 1998, Tracy worked briefly for CNN before rejoining the Hurricanes organization as an announcer for the 1998-1999 season.
-He has been with the Hurricanes broadcast team ever since.
+After retiring from playing hockey in 1998, Tracy worked briefly for CNN before rejoining the Hurricanes organization as an announcer for the 1998–1999 season.
+He has been with the Hurricanes' broadcast team ever since.

 On April 26, 2022, Tracy made several strange posts on Twitter referencing a personal struggle with alcohol while misspelling several words in the tweets.
 On April 27, 2022, Carolina Hurricanes President and General Manager Don Waddell said Tracy would miss the remainder of the season and playoffs to address a "personal matter"; Shane Willis, the Hurricanes Director of Youth Hockey and Community Outreach, stepped into Tracy's role alongside play-by-play announcer Mike Maniscalco.
 Tracy would later come out as a recovering alcoholic and discuss his struggles with sobriety.
-Tracy returned to the broadcast booth for start of the 2022–23 NHL season.
+Tracy returned to the broadcast booth for the start of the 2022–23 NHL season.

+On January 7, 2025 it was announced that Tracy shared the title of 2024 North Carolina's Sportscaster of the Year by National Sports Media Association.